redhat-documentation/vale-at-red-hat/README.md

 2. Download or clone this repo to your local machine.
 3. Copy the `.vale.ini` file and `styles` directory from the repo to the root directory of your documentation project.

-## How to get involved, get assistance, and contribute
+## How to get involved, get help, and contribute

 * Join the Slack channel, [#vale-at-red-hat](https://coreos.slack.com/archives/C0218RXJK5E) in the CoreOS workspace.
 * If you encounter an issue _with this repo_ please mention it here: https://github.com/rolfedh/studious-fortnight/issues.